epfllibrary/zotero-course/07-conclusion.md

 There are various Zotero features that were not covered in this workshop, such as :

-- Setting your Zotero account to sync your library
+- Setting up your Zotero account to sync your library
 - Working in groups with Zotero
 - RSS feeds
-- Using Zotero with LaTeX
 - Increase storage space using a WebDav-enabled 3rd party platform
 - Adding notes and tags to references
 - How to use annotated PDFs within Zotero
 - Advanced PDF management with Zotfile
+- Using Zotero with LaTeX

 Don't hesitate to ask us if you want explanations about these features.